pondersource/nextcloud-mfa-awareness/README.md

 Unless the current user is MFA verified.

-For testing other users use http://127.0.0.1:5800 (firefox) Inside the opened browser go to http://sunet-nc2 (make sure to use http and not https here)
+For testing other users use http://127.0.0.1:5800 (firefox) Inside the opened browser go to http://sunet-nc2 (make sure to use http and not https here, and this time leave off the /index.php/login?direct=1 path).

 We have two users with this creadentials:
 User1: